besmera/besmera.github.io/src/F20-CSCI355/IntroToMongoDB.md

 db.students.find(
   {},         // Criteria, or all documents
   {
-    name : 1  // Projection, whitelist only the name
+    name : 1  // Projection, inclusion list only the name });
-  });
 ```
 or